in

 Homeowners can pick up a bottle of TSP at any hardware or paint store.
 It is crucial to wear gloves when doing this step because TSP can cause skin irritation, especially if one has an open wound.

-DIYers must focus on wiping the cabinet corners and areas where grease can build up.
+DIYers must focus on wiping the corners and areas where grease can build up.
 To check if the cabinet’s surface is ready for the next step, wipe a clean white cloth on the surface and check if the fabric is free of any dirt or smudges.

 Step 5.
 Application of Veneers